alexentwistle/sub-test/README.md

 ## ToDo
+- Tidy up output file (try TXT file instead of CSV)
-- Prepend HTTP and/or HTTPS to the exported URLs and save as URL list
+- Prepend HTTP and/or HTTPS to the exported URLs and save as URL list.
 - Use Requests library to retrieve status codes for URL list
 - Check for noindex tag on accessible URLs